coreos/docs/kubernetes/deprecated-functionality.md

 # Deprecated functionality

-Despite many functional similarities, some fleet features do not exist in Kubernetes.
-Thankfully there are usually workarounds for almost every use-case.
+While fleet and Kubernetes are largely similar in functionality, some specific fleet features do not have direct equivalents in Kubernetes.Fortunately, workarounds exist for almost every use-case.
+Several of these features and workarounds are outlined below.

 ## Container Dependencies

-Using systemd service dependencies fleet is able to outline dependencies.
-Containers can be started in a specific order and only *after* services they depend on have begun.
+Fleet uses systemd service dependencies to outline a *limited* dependency graph.
+When units are co-located then containers may be specified to start in a specific order; only beginning a service *after* others it depends on have begun.
+This is not really a fleet feature but rather a systemd feature; it is limited by the design and feature-set of systemd

-While this has been [discussed at length][pod-deps-discussion].
+While this has been [discussed at length in the Kubernetes community][pod-deps-discussion] it has not been implemented in Kubernetes as of early 2017.
 There are two workarounds for this in Kubernetes:

 1. Grouping related containers in a Pod.
 2. [Init containers][k8s-init-containers]